S3-working-group/s3-practical-guide/docs/all.md

 </div></div>

-When a role keeper or a team becomes aware of a new driver they are responsible for dealing with, it’s usually ineffective to drop everything else and do the first thing that comes to mind to respond to it.
+When a role keeper or a team becomes aware of a new driver they are responsible for dealing with, it's usually ineffective to drop everything else and do the first thing that comes to mind to respond to it.

-Here’s a series of steps you can take which will support you to make the best use of your time and resources:
+Here's a series of steps you can take which will support you to make the best use of your time and resources:

 1. Confirm that this situation is both relevant for the organization to respond to, and that responding is the responsibility of you or your team.
 2. Sort it into your backlog according to its priority.
-When it’s time to respond to the driver:
+When it's time to respond to the driver:
 3. Determine the <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Requirement: A need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step.">requirement</a>
 4. Decide on how to fulfill the requirement
-5. act on what’s been agreed
+5. act on what's been agreed
 6. Regularly review outcomes and, if needed, adapt your decision to improve it, based on what you learn.